Agasyllis: Medicinal uses

 In Western Georgia - notably in Svanetia - A. latifolia is a popular edible and folk-medicinal herb used both in raw and cooked states to treat chronic abdominal pain and helminthiasis (infestation with parasitic worms), while the stem bark of the plant is used to treat asthma and coughs.

 Culinary use in Georgian cuisine

 Agasyllis latifolia is used in a variety of dishes found in Georgian cuisine.
-These include the cheese-pizza-like khachapuri, the vegetable-and-walnut purées known as mkhali or pkhali and a local speciality called chave prepared from a variety of vegetables combined with meal (coarse flour).
+These include khachapuri, the vegetable-and-walnut purées known as mkhali or pkhali and a local speciality called chave prepared from a variety of vegetables combined with meal (coarse flour).
 The stems are also pickled to make a savoury relish with digestive properties, used as a side dish to accompany other foodstuffs.
 Svans enjoy eating the young leaves and petioles as an after-dinner snack believed to promote good digestion - a practice that recalls the use of many other aromatic, edible plant species belonging to the family Apiaceae as carminatives (herbs and spices preventing or relieving flatulence).